Skip to main content

 Supplementary Funding for Students with Disabilities or Diverse Abilities

-Supplemental funding for students with disabilities or diverse abilities generally follows the same protocols and processes as those used for learning resource funds but funding is not subject to the $600 ceiling and requests need to be sent to the student's learning support teacher (LST).
-Also, the services/materials need to be directly related to helping the student meet the goals and objectives outlined in their inclusive education plan (IEP).
+Supplemental funding for students with disabilities or diverse abilities generally follows the same protocols and processes as those used for learning resource funds but funding is not limited to $600.
+Inclusive Education Teachers (IETs) will work with the parents/caregivers and learners to create an Individual Education Plan (IEP) and resource plan to support the learner in meeting their IEP goals and objectives.

 Back to top